 “The IFAB, the body responsible for the Laws of the Game, decided to add a detail to Law 12 relating to ‘Fouls and Misconduct’, stating: “A player who removes his jersey after scoring a goal will be cautioned for unsporting behaviour.” (http://www.fifa.com/development/news/y=2004/m=6/news=clarification-law-yellow-card-for-removal-jersey-92958.html)

-Luckily they explain their amendment in a little more details further down the page:
+They explain their amendment in a little more details further down the page:

 “Under the section “Additional Instructions for Referees and Assistant Referees”, the Laws clearly state: “Removing one’s shirt after scoring is unnecessary and players should avoid such excessive displays of joy.”

 So there you have it, FIFA aren’t keen on excessive displays of joy.
 That’s the crux of it.
 “You’re far too happy you bastard, have a yellow card”.
 Not content with having a financial and political stranglehold over the global game, the control of joy was their first foray into the emotional domain.
 Feel your feelings with freedom while you can!

 The decision to apply the rule change actually took place on the 28th of February 2004 when the International Football Association Board (IFAB) convened for their 118th Annual Meeting in London.